-Danielle Cain — AQ Theatre Arts, Beginning Danielle Cain has been a working theatre artist in the North Bay for over 20 years.
-She is on the theatre faculties at Sonoma State University and Napa Valley College, and works as a voice, text and dialect coach.
-She's coached for productions at SSU, Shakespeare Napa Valley, Sebastopol Shakespeare Festival, NVC, Actors Theatre and 6th Street Playhouse.
-Danielle has done private speech, text analysis and audition coaching since graduating from college, and was an Associate Artistic Director at Actors Theatre and Managing/Casting Director at 6th Street Playhouse.
-As an actor, favorite shows include Angels in America, Arcadia, Cat on a Hot Tin Roof, Skylight, The Real Thing, Enchanted April, Boston Marriage, Much Ado About Nothing, Taming of the Shrew, The Tempest and most recently Top Girls at Shotgun Players.
+Danielle Cain — AQ Theatre Arts Danielle Cain has been a working theatre artist in the North Bay for over 20 years.
+She is on the theatre faculties at Sonoma State University and Napa Valley College.
+She works regularly as a voice, accent, audition, and Shakespeare coach.
+As a theatre administrator, she’s been an associate artistic director, casting director and media relations manager.
+As an actor, favorite shows include Angels in America, Arcadia, Cat on a Hot Tin Roof, Skylight, Enchanted April, Boston Marriage, Much Ado About Nothing, Taming of the Shrew, Hamlet and Top Girls.
 She trained at the British American Drama Academy, American Conservatory Theatre and received her BFA in acting from the University of North Carolina School of the Arts.
-Danielle recently led a Shakespeare in London tour for SSU theatre students.
+Danielle leads summer Shakespeare classes in London for SSU theatre students.
 Both of her children are proud graduates of ArtQuest Theatre Arts!

 Hollis Fennen — English Language Arts Hollis Fennen has been teaching English Language Arts for nine years.
 She teaches sophomore ArtQuest and Honors English.
 For the past three years, she and fellow English instructor Darlene Pullen have edited the ArtQuest Anthology, a published collection of student artwork and poetry, and coordinated the ArtQuest Poetry Slam.
 She graduated with Honors from Pacific Union College and received her teaching credential from Sonoma State University.
 In addition to teaching, Hollis is a professional harpist and enjoys playing for events in the North Bay.
 She lives with her husband and two sons in the Napa Valley.